krishna1madhur/Tweet-Classification-Research/README.md

 # Tweet-Classification-Research

-This is a research project wherein I evaluated different classifiers and different classification techniques to develop a best classifier for the given training data.
+This is a research project wherein I evaluated different classifiers and different classification techniques to develop a classifier for the given training data.

 Used Supervised Classification Techniques like Naive bayes, SVM, Logistic Regresssion, Neural Netwroks, KNN etc; for multi-class text classification.